danidiaz9/final-reality-danidiaz9/README.md

 ### Characters

-- **Player Characters**: These are gameUnits controlled by the player.
-They can be either common or magic gameUnits.
+- **Player Characters**: These are gameunits controlled by the player.
+They can be either common or magic gameunits.
     - **Common Characters**: These include Ninjas, Paladins, and Warriors.
     - **Magic Characters**: These include Black Mages and White Mages.

-- **Enemy Characters**: These are gameUnits controlled by the computer.
+- **Enemy Characters**: These are gameunits controlled by the computer.

 ### Weaponry

-- **Common Weapons**: Weapons used by common gameUnits, such as Axes, Bows, and Swords.
+- **Common Weapons**: Weapons used by common gameunits, such as Axes, Bows, and Swords.
-- **Magic Weapons**: Weapons used by magic gameUnits, such as Staves and Wands.
+- **Magic Weapons**: Weapons used by magic gameunits, such as Staves and Wands.

 ### Party

-The party represents a group of gameUnits controlled by the player.
+The party represents a group of gameunits controlled by the player.

 ### Turn Scheduler

-The Turn Scheduler manages the turn order of gameUnits during combat by handling their action bars.
+The Turn Scheduler manages the turn order of gameunits during combat by handling their action bars.